 Welcome from the President

-Over the years IFSC has worked hard with likeminded groups to raise awareness of global surgery and in particular the need to improve emergency surgical and anaesthesia care in LMICs.
-In 2015 all our efforts culminated at the World Health Assembly in Geneva when a Resolution was unanimously passed on “Strengthening Emergency and Essential Surgical Care and Anaesthesia as a Component of Universal Health Coverage”.
+Over the years IFSC has worked hard with like minded groups to raise awareness of global surgery and in particular the need to improve emergency surgical and anaesthesia care in LMICs.
+In 2015 all our efforts culminated at the World Health Assembly in Geneva when Resolution 68.15 was unanimously passed on “Strengthening Emergency and Essential Surgical Care and Anaesthesia as a Component of Universal Health Coverage”.
 This was a major achievement.

 IFSC is a voice for global surgery with a particular focus on education and training, predominantly in sub-Saharan Africa where the needs are greatest.
 One implication of the above Resolution is the need to dramatically increase the capacity of those undertaking surgery which will mean rapidly scaling up surgical education and training.
 IFSC is in a position to support such endeavours and is keen to do so by working in collaboration with the World Health Organisation (WHO) and many other organisations such as the Global Alliance for Surgical, Obstetric, Trauma and Anaesthesia Care – The G4 Alliance, of which the IFSC was delighted to be a founder member.